MooncellWiki/varnish_exporter/README.md

 This repot support go modules so out of `GOPATH` builds are supported.
 This makes development and buildings easier for go "novices".

-You need go 1.11 or higher, otherwise you can keep using `GOPATH` based development ([see old README](https://github.com/jonnenauha/prometheus_varnish_exporter/blob/1.4.1/README.md#build)).
+You need go 1.22 or higher.

 1. [Install latest go](https://golang.org/doc/install) or use OS repos `golang` package.